Zudest/KingdomDuels/content/rules-old.md

     - **(1)**: Each player place their shuffled Main Deck and Extra Deck in their corresponding zones.
     - **(2)**: Each player can activate **Setup Rule** card(s) that they may have in their Extra Deck.
         - To activate them the player moves the Setup Rule from their Extra Deck into their Rule Zone (for example a Duelist Setup may enable some specific cards to add to their hand, or a Field Setup may define specific Terrains that benefit their strategy).
-    - **(3)**: The starting Terrains are placed in each side of the field, defined by a TERRAINS effect.
+    - **(3)**: The starting Terrains are placed in each side of the field.
-        - If a player didn't activated a TERRAINS effect they must use 5 "Land" Terrains.
+        - If a player didn't play a Field Setup card, they must use 5 "Land" Terrains.
     - **(4)**: Players then decide who goes first (by coin toss, rock-paper-scissors, etc.)
     - **(5)**: They draw their initial **5 cards**.
-        - At this point, if a player used a STRATEGY effect, they may swap up to 2 cards from their starting hand with card(s) in that STRATEGY, and then shuffle their deck.
+        - At this point, if a player played a "Duelist Setup" Rule card, they may swap up to 2 cards from their starting hand with card(s) in the "Cardlist" of that Duelist Setup, and then shuffle their deck.
     - **(6)**: The duel begins.

 ### ⚙️ Turn Structure